diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 | External | Diskover Community on Zendesk | https://docs.diskoverdata.com/tech_support_and_troubleshooting/#diskover-community |
 | Internal | This guide |  |

-### Need Help?
+### Need Help with Zendesk?

-Zendesk has support links throughout the application for help on the fly, but please <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need help figuring out Zendesk">email us</a> your internal help requests if needed.
+Zendesk has support links throughout the application for help on the fly, but please <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need help figuring out Zendesk">email us</a> if you need support.

 ___
 ## Overview of Zendesk Menu